Turning Technologies Clicker Resources

 Other information displayed on the LCD screen includes confirmation of connectivity during a session, overall battery life, and the current RF channel.
 All devices are currently programmed to channel 41.
 Each ResponseCard clicker is powered by a pair of coin cell CR2032 (3.0 volt) lithium batteries.

-Textbook Services is responsible for checking out clicker hardware to faculty and students.
-Faculty wanting to use clickers in their courses must notify Textbook Services by sending a request to Anna Pavlik ( firstname.lastname@example.org) in Textbook Services.
-This message shuld include the faculty member's name, e-ID, and contact information as well as the course name and number, section number, and the number of clickers needed.
+Textbook Services is responsible for checking out clicker hardware to students.
+Faculty wanting to use clickers in their courses must notify Textbook Services by sending a request to Jim Davis (firstname.lastname@example.org).
+This message should include the faculty member's name, e-ID, and contact information as well as the course name and number, section number, and the number of clickers needed.
 Failure to notify Textbook Services of the number of clickers required for the course may result in some students not receiving clickers.

 Students needing to obtain a clicker for a class will need to go to Textbook Services to check out the device.
 Students will be issued the device for an entire semester.
 Users are liable for any lost or damaged items.
 If you experience problems with a clicker during the course of the semester, obtain a replacement from Textbook Services.

-TurningTechnologies TurningPoint must be utilized for the students' clickers to communicate with the instructor's presentation.
-This product is used to create interactive slides, view response graphs, and configure the session parameters.
-TurningPoint has been installed in almost all of the computer classrooms supported by ITS.
-Faculty are strongly encouraged you to test the TurningPoint software and the RF receiver with the ResponseWare clickers in the computer classroom or lab prior to the first session with students to ensure that the hardware and software are functioning correctly.
-If you experience any issues, contact ITS at (618) 650-5500 or via email at email@example.com.
+TurningPoint is the software used to create questions for and accept input from ResponseCard clickers.
+This software is required in order for students' clickers to communicate with the instructor's presentation.
+It is used to create interactive slides, view response graphs, and configure the session parameters.
+TurningPoint has been installed in almost all of the computer classrooms supported by ITS, and can also be installed on personal computers with the installation files located at the top of this page.
+Faculty are strongly encouraged you to test the TurningPoint software and the RF receiver with the ResponseCard clickers in the computer classroom or lab prior to the first session with students to ensure that the hardware and software are functioning correctly.
+If you experience any issues, contact ITS at (618) 650-5500 or via email at firstname.lastname@example.org.

 In addition to the desktop programs, a "no-install" version of TurningPoint is available for use on Windows or Mac operating systems.
 This product can be stored on and run from a flash drive, meaning that all components (main program as well as user lists and generated session records) are all contained in one location.

-TurningPoint is polling software used to create questions for and accept input from TurningTechnologies's ResponseCard clickers.
-The PowerPoint Polling option of the software integrates seamlessly with Microsoft Office's PowerPoint.
+The PowerPoint Polling option of the TurningPoint software integrates seamlessly with Microsoft Office's PowerPoint.
 Using PowerPoint Polling, instructors can generate interactive slides that are interspersed with the rest of the informational slides in their PowerPoint presentations.
 PowerPoint Polling presentations help instructors assess student understanding of lecture concepts and topics, create large or small scale polling opportunities (identifiable or anonymous), and even take attendance.
 PowerPoint Polling slides can be customized with charts, graphs, countdown timers, and correct answer indicators.
 Points can be awarded for participation or correct responses and then uploaded into Blackboard's Grade Center.
 Session data can be extracted into a variety of reports that are generated in either Excel or Word formats.

 Conducting a TurningPoint: PowerPoint Polling Session